-Just be aware of how large the plant can grow, so if you are planting it near your home, consider whether or not you would still be able to use a window as an escape route.
+Just be aware of how large the plant can grow.
+If you are planting it near your home, consider whether or not you would still be able to use a window as an escape route.

 There are many species in the Agave genus, some of which are much smaller than the imposing century plant, and others are spineless.

-The ‘Whale’s Tongue,’ A. ovatifolia, has a lower, more dense profile, with a mature height of 3 to 4 feet tall.
+The ‘Whale’s Tongue,’ A. ovatifolia, has a lower, more dense profile, with a mature height of three to four feet.

-Just be sure to exercise caution with this plant in your yard.
+Just be sure to exercise caution if you add this plant in your yard.
 The spines are vicious and can easily take out an eye.
-Wear proper protective clothing, including safety glasses at all times when cutting it back or gardening nearby.
+Wear proper protective clothing, including safety glasses, at all times when you are cutting it back or gardening nearby.